-1. Before sitting down for coding, you must have formal or a paper-napkin design of the solution to be coded.
-Never start coding without any design unless the code is trivial one.
+1. Before sitting down for coding, you must have a formal or a paper-napkin design of the solution to be coded.
+Never start coding without any design unless the code is trivial.

 2. Good code documentation is as important as good knowledge of a programming language.
 Write brief logic for each major block of your code as comments in source code file itself.
-Its good to mention creation and modification dates of your program along-with why modification was required.
+It’s good to mention the creation and modification dates of your program along-with why modification was required.

 You can also append a date or some explanation phrase to your program versions like program260505.c or programReadFnWrking.c.

 If you like reading our articles, consider supporting us on Patreon!
 This helps us to do even more for you!

 Nonetheless, you can also comment which is free…

 4. If your project contains multiple source files then maintain a README file stating the purpose of each source files, data files, intermediate and log files (if any).
 You may also mention the compilation and execution steps.

 5. Ever wondered why your IF statement is not working as it should do.
 Maybe you are using single equal i.e. “=” instead of “==” in the condition check.
 A good approach is to write a condition in reverse order.
 So, your condition should read something like this: